 Research on vagus nerve stimulation for pain looks promising but is still early.
 Different devices show different results.

-Headache relief has the strongest proof.
-Studies on gammaCore show some migraine sufferers get relief within an hour of use2.
-The International Headache Society now includes non-surgical devices in their treatment guidelines2.
+Headache relief has the strongest research support.
+Studies show that non-invasive VNS may help some migraine sufferers get relief within an hour of use2.
+The International Headache Society now includes non-invasive neuromodulation devices in their treatment guidelines2.

-Long-term pain problems have mixed results.
-Some veterans with ongoing post-traumatic headaches found relief using gammaCore.
-This was especially true when combined with mood treatment3.
-But more research is needed to understand which long-term pain problems respond best.
+Long-term pain problems have mixed but promising results.
+Research suggests VNS can provide relief for chronic headaches, especially when combined with other treatments1.
+But more research is needed to understand which long-term pain conditions respond best to vagus nerve stimulation.

 Here's the thing: individual responses vary widely.
 What works for one person's migraines might not help another's back pain.
 The vagus nerve affects pain perception differently.
 This depends on the type and location of pain.